 with similarity to mammalian scavenger receptors.

-supporting_text: Nine of these encode highly similar, novel proteins with a hydrophobic
+supporting_text: Nine of these encode highly similar, novel proteins with

-- statement: ABU-1 localizes to the ER membrane and intracellular vesicular structures.
+- statement: ABU-1 localizes to the ER membrane and intracellular vesicular

-supporting_text: "Immunostaining of the FLAG-tagged ABU-1\u2013expressing COS1\
+supporting_text: Immunostaining of the FLAG-tagged ABU-1–expressing COS1 cells

-\ with the ER marker ribophorin I"
+with the ER marker ribophorin I

 - statement: RNAi knockdown of abu-1 causes ER stress and is lethal for ER-stressed